-This course offers a concentration on topics in society, science, and the environment such as the human endeavor in space, learning to code, infectious diseases, and nutrition.
+This course concentrates on topics in society, science, and the environment such as the human endeavor in space, learning to code, infectious diseases, and nutrition.
 These serve as organizing themes for the course in which scientific knowledge and its implications are presented in a unified manner, integrating all areas of science.